AdobeDocs/workfront.en/help/classic/workfront-fusion/mapping/map-an-array.md

    You can add any number of items to an array.

 You can divide an array into individual bundles using an iterator.
-Fore more information, see [Iterator module](../../workfront-fusion/modules/iterator-module.md).
+Fore more information, see [Iterator module in Adobe Workfront Fusion](../../workfront-fusion/modules/iterator-module.md).